tylertitsworth/5th-age-srd/Magic-Items/README.md

 If you are carrying and wielding a number of items that is greater than your current level, the magic item personality quirks are going to have more power over you.
 You're no longer running the show; instead, the magic items are, to some extent, running you.
 Herein lies a roleplaying challenge for the player and the GM.

+### Minor items

+Minor items don’t acquire attunement and they don’t occupy a chakra.
+They’re often expressions of the fact that magic is everywhere in this world, and are generally more useful for telling interesting stories and setting the scene than as functional parts of heroic arsenals.
+Minor items don’t have quirks, but a few come equipped with story hooks!

 ---

 ## Types